1–2 spots available for Q2 · Claim yours

 How do I decide if I'm a non-technical founder?

 Pick the framework your technical co-founder or first senior hire is fastest in.
-That is always the right answer.
-If you do not have that person yet, hire them first, then let them pick the framework.
+That is the right answer every time.
+If you do not have that person yet, hire them first, then let them pick.
 Picking the framework before the person is the most common and most expensive mistake founders make.
-I have a longer writeup in 15 questions before hiring a developer.
+I have a longer write-up in 15 questions before hiring a developer.

-If you want a second opinion on your specific case, send me a paragraph about the product and the team and I will give you a framework recommendation within 24 hours.
-For a fixed-price MVP build on the right stack, see custom web application development.
+If you want a second opinion on your specific case, get a quote in 60s.
+For a fixed-price MVP build on the right stack, see custom web application development at $3,499/mo.

 Services I offer